 The Compagnia Nazionale Aeronautica was founded in 1920 by Count G. Bonmarche.
-The PM.1, a high wing monoplane trainer aircraft, was designed by students of the Instituto di Construzioni Aeronautische del Regio Politecnico di Milano in 1938.
-Only a small number were built and none survived the war.
-Post war it was revived as the Macchi MB.308 with a tricycle undercarriage and an enlarged tailplane.
-The SEM Models 1/72 kit looked fine in the box with nicely cast resin pieces but production has been suspended.
+Its sole aircraft design was the PM.1, a high wing monoplane trainer aircraft powered by a CNA D-4 flat engine engine.
+It was designed by students of the Instituto di Construzioni Aeronautische del Regio Politecnico di Milano in 1938.
+An order for 10 aircraft was placed in 1942 but the airframes were destroyed by Allied bombing during construction.
+Post war the design was revived as the Macchi MB.308, with a revised tricycle undercarriage and an enlarged tailplane.
+Now discontinued, the SEM Models 1/72 resin model was perhaps the best kit in their range.
+Italiankits also released a 1/72 resin kit of the Macchi MB.308 and it is interesting to compare the two side by side.

-The Societa Anonima Industrie Meccaniche Aeronautiche Navali was established in 1934 in Lido di Roma and was a member of the Caproni group of companies.
-They only made a small number of aircraft and their 200 and 202 designs are their most well known.
-The SAIMAN 200 was a small biplane trainer that was also used for commuication.
-Choroszy Modelbud do a delicate 1/72 resin kit of this aircraft and JACH Models released a good quality 1/72 injection moulded kit.
-It has since reappeared as a AZ Models kit with more decal options.
-The SAIMAN 202 was a side by side two-seat low wing monoplane design with an enclosed cabin.
+SAIMAN 202.
+This was a side by side two-seat low wing monoplane design with an enclosed cabin that first flew in 1938.
 Its similarity to the Percival Proctor trainer aircraft is worth noting.
-It was used mainly for liaison during WWII and production continued after the war.
+It was used mainly for liaison during WWII and production continued after the war with a total of 390 built.
 The 204 was a four seater version with a larger canopy and long engine cowl to fit the larger six cylinder engine.
-Only Kora Models do a 202 kit, a series of 1/72 boxings.
+Kora are the only company to release a 202 kit.
+It comes in a multiple series of 1/72 boxings.
 Subjects covered are Italian civil & military options as well as German, Hungarian and Croatian aircraft.
 It has also been doubled up with the 1/72 AZ Models Bf109 G-6 kit in Swiss, ANR and captured RAF themed boxings.
 The model is rather crude, with most parts requiring refinement.
-Italiankits have a 1/48 resin kit of this aircraft in the works.
+Italiankits have had a 1/48 resin kit in the works for a while now.